Skip to main content

 How Vero's dictation works, voice commands you can use, and tips for getting cleaner, more accurate transcripts.

-Vero's dictation is tuned specifically for clinical work — medical terms, drug names, dosages, anatomy.
-This page covers how it works under the hood and the small habits that make a big difference in transcription quality.
+Vero's dictation is tuned for clinical work, including medical terms, drug names, dosages, and anatomy.
+This page covers how dictation works and the habits that improve transcription quality.

-• Click the Record button in the recording bar at the bottom of the encounter to start.
-Click it again (now a pause icon) to stop.
+• Click Record in the recording bar at the bottom of the encounter to start.
+Click it again to pause or stop.

 • Need to change mic or language first?
-Click the waveform icon on the left of the recording bar (with the ^ chevron) to open Settings.
-The Transcript tab in the same panel shows your live transcript as you speak.
+Click the waveform/settings control on the left side of the recording bar to open settings.
+The same panel shows the live transcript.

-• If you stay silent for 2 minutes, Vero automatically stops the dictation to save battery and avoid recording dead air.
+• If you stay silent for 2 minutes, Vero automatically stops dictation to avoid recording dead air.

-You'll see words appear as you speak in the Transcript tab — these are interim results.
-They firm up a second or two later once Vero has heard the full phrase.
+Words appear as you speak in the live transcript.
+Interim results may firm up a second or two later once Vero has heard the full phrase.

-When your language is set to English, Vero uses a model specifically trained on medical audio — medication names, conditions, anatomical terms, abbreviations.
-You'll notice the difference on words like metoprolol, hydroxychloroquine, or lisinopril that general transcription tends to fumble.
+When your voice language is set to English, Vero uses a model tuned for medical audio, including medication names, conditions, anatomical terms, and common abbreviations.

-When dictating in English, you can speak these commands and Vero will insert the matching character or formatting:
+When dictating in English, you can speak common punctuation and formatting commands:

 Say